DPDK/dpdk/doc/guides/prog_guide/libpcap_ring_based_poll_mode_drv.rst

 for reasons of API consistency.

 Enqueuing and dequeuing items from an rte_ring using the rings-based PMD may be slower than using the native rings API.
-This is because Intel® DPDK Ethernet drivers make use of function pointers to call the appropriate enqueue or dequeue functions, while the rte_ring specific functions are direct function calls in the code and are often inlined by the compiler.
+This is because DPDK Ethernet drivers make use of function pointers to call the appropriate enqueue or dequeue functions, while the rte_ring specific functions are direct function calls in the code and are often inlined by the compiler.

    Once an ethdev has been created, for either a ring or a pcap-based PMD,